-DeFROST is a snow monitoring service for providers of Digital Outdoor Platforms as well as tourism offices (Destinations).
-The service has the ability of monitoring snow to help in the planning of any given activity based on current weather, terrain and snow conditions.
+DeFROST is a near real-time snow monitoring service for Digital Outdoor Platforms (websites and smartphone apps) as well as mountain tourism offices (Destination Marketing Organizations).
+The service has the ability of providing digital snow maps and data daily at 20m resolution.

 On the other side, Digital Outdoor Platforms have often a hard time monetizing their large user bases, which is primarily done by selling static maps – information that barely changes from one day to the next and therefore represent little recurrent monetization value.

-Based on the combination of satellite and ground data, DeFROST intends to provide daily, accurate information on snow cover and snow depth which is combined with weather and terrain data to calculate the feasibility of any activity over any trail.
+Based on the combination of satellite and ground data, DeFROST intends to provide daily, accurate information on snow cover and snow depth to support Destinations in developing, promoting and managing their touristic offer as well as Digital Outdoor Platforms to further monetize their community.

 Users and their needs

-This solution is addressed mainly to Digital Outdoor Platforms providing adventure-planning, mapping services and adventure-booking to end-users (tourists) as well as Destination Marketing Organizations operating in mountainous regions.
+This solution is addressed mainly to Digital Outdoor Platforms providing adventure-planning and mapping services to end-users (tourists) as well as Destination Marketing Organizations operating in mountainous regions.

 The users require:

-- Fast and easy access to near-real-time data on snow related terrain conditions such as snow cover, snow depth or avalanche risk.
+- Fast and easy access to near-real-time data on snow metrics such as snow cover and snow depth.

 Particularly, Digital Outdoors Platforms require: